 Susan Swider, PhD, APHN-BC, FAAN

-I have practiced nursing in acute care, home health care and public health settings.
-My research has focused on program development and evaluation of community health worker interventions, and engaging urban communities in health promotion efforts.
-In 2011, I was appointed by President Obama to the Advisory Group on Prevention, Health Promotion and Integrative and Public Health, a group designed to advise on the development and implementation of the National Prevention Strategy.
-Read more
+Susan Swider has practiced nursing in acute care, home health care and public health settings.
+Her research has focused on program development and evaluation of community health worker interventions, and engaging urban communities in health promotion efforts.
+In 2011, she was appointed by President Obama to the Advisory Group on Prevention, Health Promotion and Integrative and Public Health, a group designed to advise on the development and implementation of the National Prevention Strategy.
+Read more…

 Christine Young, PhD, MPH